ThibaudA/linkstreamprediction/README.md

   AllClasses: Union of C1, C2 and C3
 ```

-*Activity extrapolation during training: Activity during training prediction period
+* Activity extrapolation during training: Activity during training prediction period
-*Activity extrapolation during real prediction: Extrapolation of observation period activity
+* Activity extrapolation during real prediction: Extrapolation of observation period activity

-gradient descent initiation: Random exploration of the parameters space between the parameters indicated in the configuration file for each metric
+* gradient descent initiation: Random exploration of the parameters space between the parameters indicated in the configuration file for each metric

 Other settings:

-Prediction extraction
+* Prediction extraction (In config file : [Option] = <directory>)

-  Number of step during random explo
+* Number of step during random explo (Variables: RENbstep and REPNbstep)

-  Max number of step during gradient descent
+* Max number of step during gradient descent (Variables: GDMaxstep and GDPMaxstep)

-  fine tuning of gradient descent
+* fine tuning of gradient descent

-  one step prediction using the the parameters indicated in the configuration file for each metric
+* one step prediction using the the parameters indicated in the configuration file for each metric

 ### Data structure